|Trail Features:||Lake, Scenic views|

 Less than a mile from the boat dock you'll reach the suspension bridge over Cataract Creek.
 The short side trail that leads up to Hidden Falls is located here as well.

-To continue on towards the lake, cross the bridge.
-Beyond the creek crossing the trail passes over a series of wooden boardwalks that carry hikers above a few boggy areas.
+To continue on towards the lake you'll have to cross the bridge.
+Beyond the creek the trail passes over a series of wooden boardwalks that carry hikers above a few boggy areas.

 Roughly 1.3 miles from the boat dock you’ll reach Grinnell Lake, which sits just below Grinnell Falls on the far western shore.
 Directly above the waterfall you'll catch a small glimpse of The Salamander, a glacier that covers roughly 57 acres on a ledge above Grinnell Glacier.
 Towards the south is Angel Wing, and towards the north is 8851-foot Mt.
 Grinnell.